-This article is one Doug originally wrote for his blog, All Truth Is God’s Truth.
+This article, 25 Ways to Express Love to Your Wife, is one Doug originally wrote for his blog, All Truth Is God’s Truth.
 It has been so popular there that we decided to include it on our family website, as well.
 To read the original post, follow this link.
 For a printer-friendly version of the full list, click here.
 For a printable, one-page summary, click here.

 Any husband who faithfully follows all the suggestions on this list will make it very easy and natural for his wife to respect him.
 A happy marriage takes a lot of work, but the rewards are well worth the effort!